AntoineMugnier/kaori-hsm/kaori_hsm/README.md

 You will find small examples embedded in the library types and functions definitions composing this library.
 Those examples focus primarily on featuring the use case of those types and functions.
 Then there are more complex examples that you will find in the `kaori_hsm/examples` directory.
-Those ones are eay to play with and a make a good base for making your own state machines.
+Those are easy to play with and a make a good base for making your own state machines.
-Integrations tests in the `kaori_hsm/tests` directory can also serve the purpose of examples, but are very rigid and contains a lot of test-specific code.
+Integrations tests in the `kaori_hsm/tests` directory can also serve the purpose of examples, but are very rigid and contain a lot of test-specific code.
 Finally you will find on [this repository](https://github.com/AntoineMugnier/kaori-hsm-perf-test) a project designed to test the performance of this library on a stm32f103c8T6 microcontroller.
 The performance test may not be easy to understand for a newcomer to the library, but it may be the most practical example.

-#### A relatively simple hierachical state machine example
+### An introductory hierachical state machine example
-The following example shows the transcription of the HSM below into code using the Kaori_hsm library.
+The following example shows the transcription of the HSM below into code using the `kaori_hsm` library.
 The test uses a queue onto which the HSM posts a specific string every time it takes a specific action.
-After initializing the HSM or dispatching an event to it, the test checks that the series of strings on the queue matches the expectation.
+After initializing the HSM or dispatching an event to it, the test code checks that the series of strings on the queue matches the expectation.

 ![intro_hsm](https://github.com/AntoineMugnier/kaori-hsm/blob/assets/intro_fm.png?raw=true)
 ```rust